martine-if/writing-samples/BILLY/BILLY-bookcase.md

 The BILLY bookcase is an adjustable set of shelves.
 Modify the height of each shelf or combine BILLY with other units to accomodate your needs.

-The bookcase includes one stationary shelf and four adjustable shelves.
+BILLY includes one stationary shelf and four adjustable shelves.

 Article Number: `002.638.50`